Article · Field notes

 Why it felt familiar

-The most common way a software project goes wrong isn’t that the team can’t build.
-It’s that they build the wrong thing competently.
+The most common way a software project goes wrong is that the team builds the wrong thing competently.
 You write the spec, hand it over, and get back something that compiles, runs, passes review, and isn’t what you meant.
 The brief said one thing and the reader filled in the average.
 I’ve watched this happen a hundred times, and I’ve been on both sides of it.

 That’s precisely what came back from the studio: an accurate survey, real dimensions, sound structure, and a generic cottage renovation sitting on top of it.
 Not wrong, just the mean of every renovation, which is another way of saying it belonged to nobody.
 I keep telling myself building is different because the constraints are physical and the feedback is concrete.
 The actual dynamics are the same as a sprint that ships the wrong screen.